-Below are answers to commonly asked questions (more information about the 2016 festival will be available soon).
+Below are answers to commonly asked questions about Come Out With Pride Presented by Orlando City Soccer Club.
 Should you not be able to find what you are looking for, please contact us by clicking here.
 Allow 24-48 hours for an answer.

 For information following the tragic shooting at Pulse nightclub in Orlando on Sunday, June 12 please click here.

 When/where is Come Out With Pride 2016?

 Come Out With Pride’s event this year, 2016, will be held October 8.
 The week will include a series of official events leading to the main event on Saturday, October 8 from Noon to 10pm at Lake Eola Park in downtown Orlando.